 Water found inside the cell makes up this compartment and the majority of fluids in the human body.
 Intracellular fluid contains large amounts of so-called intracellular ions such as magnesium, phosphates, and potassium.

 Extracellular fluid (ECF)

-- Extravascular space — surrounds the tissues; it can either be interstitial (space directly surrounding cells; the microenvironment of the cells) or transcellular (areas in the body where only small amounts of fluid can be accommodated, e.g. peritoneal cavity, joints and inside the eyeball)
+- Extravascular space — surrounds the tissues; it can either be interstitial (space directly surrounding cells; the microenvironment of the cells) or transcellular (areas in the body where only small amounts of fluid can be accommodated; e.g., peritoneal cavity, joints, and the inside of the eyeball)

-Overview on the Major Body Systems
+Overview of the Major Body Systems

-Gastrointestinal system (GIS)
+Gastrointestinal (GI) system

-Accessory glands along the GIS
+Accessory glands along the GI system